 Note: Chart illustrates the connections that are currently in place.
-USAC will continue rolling in the remaining states and territories through the end of 2019.
-In addition, through 2019 and beyond, USAC will work with states that have launched with federal connections only to establish state connections if able.
+OR and TX also rely on automated connections in conducting eligibility checks.
+USAC will continue to work with states that have launched with federal connections only to establish state connections if able.

-Currently, the only federal connection available is with HUD.
 Federal connections are utilized in all participating states, regardless of the connection type with the individual state.
-USAC is pursuing additional nationwide data sources (e.g., federal agencies that manage qualifying programs1) to validate eligibility in all implemented states and territories.
+USAC is pursuing additional nationwide data sources (e.g., federal agencies that manage qualifying programs) to validate eligibility in all states and territories.